 12. Why creativity is essential for emotional well-being

 Creativity is a therapeutic outlet for emotional expression.
 Whether it’s painting, writing, playing music, dancing, or crafting, creative activities help release stress and bring a sense of fulfilment.
-They allow you to channel emotions productively and tap into a state of flow that promotes inner peace.
+They allow us to channel emotions productively and tap into a state of flow that promotes inner peace.

 13. How to let go of grudges and practice forgiveness